pbayer/DiscreteEventsCompanion.jl/docs/src/examples/queue_mmc_actor.md

 # M/M/c with Actors

-Very similar to the last implementation we can implement the servers as actors.
-Therefore we use [`YAActL`](https://github.com/pbayer/YAActL.jl).
-First we have to define the actor messages, the server body and a convenience function, which we will use for sending a delayed message to ourselves.
+Very similar to the last implementation we can implement the servers as [`YAActL`](https://github.com/pbayer/YAActL.jl) actors.
+First we have to define the actor messages, the server body and a convenience function for sending a delayed message to ourselves.

 ```julia
 using DiscreteEvents, Printf, Distributions, Random, YAActL